ltelab/disdrodb/CONTRIBUTING.rst

 By following these steps, you not only enhance the quality and relevance of your contribution but also become an integral part of the project's collaborative ecosystem.

-If you have any questions, please do not hesitate to ask in the `GitHub Discussions <https://github.com/ltelab/disdrodb/discussions>`__ or in the
-`DISDRODB Slack Workspace <https://join.slack.com/t/disdrodbworkspace/shared_invite/zt-25l4mvgo7-cfBdXalzlWGd4Pt7H~FqoA>`__.
+If you have any questions, please ask in the `GitHub Discussions <https://github.com/ltelab/disdrodb/discussions>`__ or `DISDRODB Slack Workspace <https://join.slack.com/t/disdrodbworkspace/shared_invite/zt-25l4mvgo7-cfBdXalzlWGd4Pt7H~FqoA>`__.

 Issue Reporting Guidelines
 -----------------------------

-To facilitate and enhance the issue reporting process, it is important to utilize the predefined GitHub Issue Templates.
+To facilitate and enhance the issue reporting process, it is important to use the predefined GitHub Issue Templates.
-These templates are designed to ensure you provide all the essential information in your report, allowing for a faster and more effective response from the maintainers.
+These templates ensure you provide all essential information in your report, enabling a faster and more effective response from the maintainers.
-You can access and use these templates by visiting the `GitHub Issue Templates page here <https://github.com/ltelab/disdrodb/issues/new/choose>`__.
+You can access these templates at the `GitHub Issue Templates page <https://github.com/ltelab/disdrodb/issues/new/choose>`__.

-However, if you find that the existing templates don't quite match the specifics of the issue you're encountering, please feel free to suggest a new template.
+However, if the existing templates don't match your specific issue, please suggest a new template.
-Your feedback is invaluable in refining our processes and ensuring we address a broader spectrum of concerns.
+Your feedback is invaluable for refining our processes and addressing a broader spectrum of concerns.
-To do this, simply create a general issue in the repository, clearly stating that you're requesting a new template and include detailed suggestions about what this new template should entail.
+To do this, create a general issue in the repository, clearly state that you're requesting a new template, and include detailed suggestions about what it should entail.
 This proactive approach helps us continuously evolve and better serve the needs of the project and its contributors.

 Contributing process
 -----------------------

-Here is a brief overview of the steps that each DISDRODB developer must follow to contribute to the repository.
+Here is a brief overview of the steps each DISDRODB developer must follow to contribute to the repository:

 1. Fork the repository.
 2. Create a new branch for each contribution.